For Immediate Release

 The rise of the alternative business landscape began around 2008, as the world, reeling from the domino effect of the sub-prime mortgage crisis in the US and other similar catastrophes around the globe, slipped into recession.
 During this time, businesses still needed funding to keep them alive, and society still required businesses to keep the economy ticking over.

 Yet that funding became increasingly hard to come by.

 Banks, hobbled by regulations and suddenly very wary of offering funding to small businesses, did a U-turn.
-The free and easy lending that had contributed to the crisis halted, and, instead of adopting a responsible attitude to critical business lending, the mainstream business lenders simply clammed up.
+The free and easy funding that had contributed to the crisis halted, and, instead of adopting a responsible attitude to critical business funding, the mainstream business funders simply clammed up.
 Businesses that did not qualify for funds were left out in the cold, while those that did qualify found themselves on the receiving end of unfavorable terms.